SeaHogs/tp/docs/UserGuide.md

 Format: `addc ic/NRIC [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`

 * At least one of the optional fields must be provided.
-* Rules for phone number: At least 3 digits.
+* Phone number should be of 3 to 15 digits long.
 * Emails should be of the format local-part@domain and adhere to the following constraints:
   1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters.
+The local-part may not start or end with any special characters, and the special characters should not be adjacent to each other.
   2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
      The domain name must:
       - end with a domain label at least 2 characters long
       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+* Address has a max length of 50 characters, and it should not be empty upon adding.

 Examples:
 * `addc ic/S1234567D p/91234567`